-- Law and institutions: UN Environment reaches out to executive branches and other parts of national governments (including judiciary, parliamentarians, and enforcement officers) and to major groups and stakeholders, to enhance the capacities of LAC countries to set up and enforce legal institutional frameworks and sectoral regulations to effectively address environmental priorities.
+- Law and institutions: UNEP reaches out to executive branches and other parts of national governments (including judiciary, parliamentarians, and enforcement officers) and to major groups and stakeholders, to enhance the capacities of LAC countries to set up and enforce legal institutional frameworks and sectoral regulations to effectively address environmental priorities.

-- Mainstreaming the environment into development processes: UN Environment helps LAC countries integrate environment into sectoral and development processes and plans and supports the integration of poverty and environment objectives, through its support to regional and subregional fora, its work with national governments and relevant stakeholder, and its coordination with the UN system at the regional level and UNCTs.
+- Mainstreaming the environment into development processes: UNEP helps LAC countries integrate environment into sectoral and development processes and plans and supports the integration of poverty and environment objectives, through its support to regional and subregional fora, its work with national governments and relevant stakeholder, and its coordination with the UN system at the regional level and UNCTs.

 Programs and projects